SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

 ## Recomended Methods

+For medium to low accuracy DAEs in mass matrix form, the `Rodas4` and `Rodas42` methods are good choices which will get good efficiency.
+The OrdinaryDiffEq.jl methods are also the only methods which allow for Julia-defined number types.
+For high accuracy (error `<1e-7`) on problems of `Vector{Float64}` defined in mass matrix form, `radau` is an efficient method.

-The recommended method for performance is `IDA` from the Sundials.jl package if you are solving problems with `Float64`.
+If the problem cannot be defined in mass matrix form, the recommended method for performance is `IDA` from the Sundials.jl package if you are solving problems with `Float64`.
 It's a very well-optimized method, and allows you to have a little bit of control over the linear solver to better tailor it to your problem.
 A similar algorithm is `daskr`.
 Which one is more efficient is problem-dependent.

-If your problem requires special Julia types like arbitrary precision numbers, then `dassl` is the method of choice.

 # Full List of Methods

+## OrdinaryDiffEq.jl

+These methods require the DAE to be an `ODEProblem` in mass matrix form.
+For extra options for the solvers, see the ODE solver page.

+### Rosenbrock Methods

+- `Rodas4` - A 4th order A-stable stiffly stable Rosenbrock method with a stiff-aware 3rd order interpolant
+- `Rodas42` - A 4th order A-stable stiffly stable Rosenbrock method with a stiff-aware 3rd order interpolant
+- `Rodas4P` - A 4th order A-stable stiffly stable Rosenbrock method with a stiff-aware 3rd order interpolant.
+4th order on linear parabolic problems and 3rd order accurate on nonlinear parabolic problems (as opposed to lower if not corrected).
+- `Rodas5` - A 5th order A-stable stiffly stable Rosenbrock method.
+Currently has
+  a Hermite interpolant because its stiff-aware 3rd order interpolant is not yet implemented.

+### SDIRK Methods

+SDIRK Methods

+- `ImplicitEuler` - Stage order 1.
+A-B-L-stable.
+Adaptive
+  timestepping through a divided differences estimate via memory.
+Strong-stability presurving (SSP).
+- `Trapezoid` - Stage order 1.
+Adaptive timestepping via divided differences on the memory.
+Good for highly stiff equations which are non-oscillatory.

 ## Sundials.jl